 - 4.1 The Authority has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the statutory officers and principal managers of the Authority who have responsibility for the development and maintenance of the governance environment, the internal audit annual report and comments made by the external auditors in their annual audit letter and other reports. - 4.2 Section unit business plans contain a variety of performance indicators and targets that are regularly reviewed. - 4.3 The Authority's political governance arrangements, which are appropriately reviewed by officers, set out the responsibilities of both Members and senior managers.
-In particular the Authority has identified the following statutory post holders:- - Chief Fire Officer - Treasurer - Monitoring Officer
+The review of effectiveness is informed by the work of the statutory officers and principal managers of the Authority who have responsibility for the development and maintenance of the governance environment, the internal audit annual report and comments made by the external auditor in their Auditor's Annual Report and other reports. - 4.2 Section unit business plans contain a variety of performance indicators and targets that are regularly reviewed. - 4.3 The Authority's political governance arrangements, which are appropriately reviewed by officers, set out the responsibilities of both Members and senior managers.
+In particular, the Authority has identified the following statutory post holders:- - Chief Fire Officer - Treasurer - Monitoring Officer